josimarz/javascript-tips/README.md

 ```
 That's because when a empty string is evaluated in a boolean expression it will result `false`.
 So, the last value at the expression will be assigned to the attribute: `null`.

+### Be careful using Object.assign

+Probabily we had used the `Object.assign` function to create a clone of an object.
+But, what you propabily didn't is that this function doesn't make a deep clone of a object.
+For a better explanation, look at this code snippet

 ## Vue.js

 ### Using $nextTick built-in function